Brahmo Samaj: Anusthanic versus Ananusthanic (Non-Anusthanic) Brahmos

 Being is created from Singularity.
 Being is renewed to Singularity.
 Being exists to be one again with Loving Singularity.

-Ananusthanic Brahmos (ie. the non-anusthanic Brahmos) on the other hand have a different concept of "immortal" souls being eternally progressive towards God for its doings.
-This implies a Karmaic and fatalistic belief which is different to kriayic Brahmoism.
+Ananusthanic (Non-Anusthanic Brahmos) believe in the concept of immortal souls eternally progressing towards God.
+This implies a karmic and fatalistic belief, which is different to Kriayic Brahmoism.

 History and timeline

 Brahmo Sabha

-On 20 August 1828 the first assembly of the Brahmo Sabha (progenitor of the Brahmo Samaj) was held at the North Calcutta house of Feringhee Kamal Bose.
-This day was celebrated by Brahmos as Bhadrotsab (ভাদ্রোৎসব Bhadrotshôb "Bhadro celebration").
-These meetings were open to all Brahmins and there was no formal organisation or theology as such.
+On 20 August 1828 the first assembly of the Brahmo Sabha was held at the North Calcutta house of Firingi Kamal Bose.
+This day was celebrated by Brahmos as Bhadrotsab (ভাদ্রোৎসব Bhadrotshôb; "Bhadro celebration").
+These meetings were open to all people irrespective of religion, caste, creed, gender.
+The format of worship was defined by Raja Ram Mohan Roy – which included reading of the Vedas by two Telegu Brahmins, followed by an explanation of Vedanta and Upanishads in Bengali by Utsavananda Bidyabagish, followed by Brahmasangeet composed by Rammohun or his friends.
+The songs were performed by top classical musical exponents Krishnaprasad and Bishnu Chakraborty and percussion was played by the country's top maestro Golam Abbas.

-On 8 January 1830 influential progressive members of the closely related Kulin Brahmin clan scurrilously described as Pirali Brahmin ie. ostracised for service in the Mughal Nizaamat of Bengal) of Tagore (Thakur) and Roy zameendar family mutually executed the Trust deed of Brahmo Sabha for the first Adi Brahmo Samaj (place of worship) on Chitpore Road (now Rabindra Sarani), Kolkata, India with Ram Chandra Vidyabagish as first resident superintendent.
+On 8 January 1830 influential progressive members of the closely related Kulin Brahmin clan scurrilously described as Pirali Brahmin (i.e. ostracised for service in the Mughal Nizaamat of Bengal) of Tagore (Thakur) and Roy Zameendar family, mutually executed the Trust Deed of Brahmo Sabha for the first Adi Brahmo Samaj (place of worship) on Chitpore Road (now Rabindra Sarani), Kolkata, India with Ram Chandra Vidyabagish as first resident superintendent.

 On 23 January 1830 or 11th Magh, the Adi Brahmo premises were publicly inaugurated (with about 500 Brahmins and 1 Englishman present).
 This day is celebrated by Brahmos as Maghotsab (মাঘোৎসব Maghotshôb "Magh celebration").

 In November 1830 Rammohun Roy left for England.
 Akbar II had conferred the title of 'Raja' to Rammohun Roy.

-Brief Eclipse of Brahmo Sabha
+Brief eclipse of Brahmo Sabha

-By the time of Rammohun's death in 1833 near Bristol (UK), attendance at the Sabha dwindled and the Telugu Brahmins revived idolatry.
-The zameendars, being preoccupied in business, had little time for affairs of Sabha, and flame of Sabha was almost extinguished.
+By the time of Rammohun's death in 1833 near Bristol (UK), attendance at the Samaj dwindled.
+Dwarkanath Tagore provided the funds for the upkeep of the Samaj and Ram Chandra Vidyabagish kept up the flame burning, and arrived each week to perform the divine service as laid out by Rammohun.

 Tattwabodhini period

 On 6 October 1839, Debendranath Tagore, son of Dwarkanath Tagore, established Tattvaranjini Sabha which was shortly thereafter renamed the Tattwabodhini ("Truth-seekers") Sabha.
 Initially confined to immediate members of the Tagore family, in two years it mustered over 500 members.
 In 1840, Debendranath published a Bangla translation of Katha Upanishad.
-A modern researcher describes the Sabha's philosophy as modern middle-class (bourgeois) Vedanta..
-Among its first members were the "two giants of Hindu reformation and Bengal Renaissance", Akshay Kumar Datta, who in 1839 emerged from the life of an "anonymous squalor-beset individual", and Ishwar Chandra Vidyasagar, the "indigenous modernizer".
+A modern researcher describes the Sabha's philosophy as modern middle-class (bourgeois) Vedanta.
+Among its first members were the "two giants of Hindu reformation and Bengal Renaissance", Akshay Kumar Datta, who in 1839 emerged from the life of an "anonymous squalor-beset individual", and Ishwar Chandra Vidyasagar, the "indigenous moderniser".